cilium/cilium.io/src/posts/2023-08-28-shekner/index.md

 Before starting the migration, we need to make sure that we have proper back-ups of the workloads.
 In the Kubernetes context, the most important piece is to keep etcd backedup in a safe place, like an AWS S3 Bucket.
 In case the migration fails, we have a backup in place to perform a disaster recovery to the state before the migration.

-The next thing that should be prepared is building the migration image (AMI in AWS context).
+The next thing that should be prepared is building the migration base image.
 Some of the important changes are:

 - Add the label `"io.cilium.migration/cilium-default=true"` to all newly created nodes.
 As soon as a new node is launched and has this label, the predefined Cilium config will be applied to this node.
 These predefined configs are declared in the [CiliumNodeConfig](https://docs.cilium.io/en/latest/configuration/per-node-config/#ciliumnodeconfig-objects) object.

 - Add the Taint `"node.cilium.io/agent-not-ready=:NoSchedule.` to all newly created nodes.
 This prevents a race condition between the CNIs that are now running in parallel on the new nodes.
 Since Calico is sometimes faster in starting, the node gets marked as ready and newly scheduled pods on the node get IP addresses assigned by Calico.
 With the taint, Cilium is able to start up properly and then take over assignment of IPs.
   For more information refer to [official Cilium documentation.](https://docs.cilium.io/en/latest/installation/taints)

 You should make your changes ready for deployment after Cilium installation.
 In our case, we built a new AMI with these changes and kept them ready to deploy.
-We used Terraform for deploying the infrastructure in AWS and in this context, we rolled out the new images right after the Cilium installation.
+We used Terraform for deploying the infrastructure in our cloud environment and in this context, we rolled out the new images right after the Cilium installation.
 With that all new nodes have this label and taint and Cilium is the leading CNI on those nodes.

 ### Step 2- Scale down the important applications like Strimzi Kafka